CamH04/AlbaOS/README.md

 + binutils is a binary manager as well as managing the assembaly code
 + libc-dev-i386 is the 32 bit architecture for the kernel
 + grub legacy allows for multibooting and installing the os into the grub
 + so the iso digital disc file can be generated

+(note) : grub-legacy is unavailable but grub-common or grub2 will work fine

+## Stuff i've implemented
++ working console output (printlines)
++ global descriptor tables / ports
++ interrupts (WIP)